Mind-Muscle Connection: Science or Bro-Science?

 How It Works in Practice

 Muscle activation isn't about mystical mind powers.
 It's about attention and motor control.
-When you consciously focus on a muscle, you're essentially fine-tuning your nervous system's recruitment patterns.
+When you consciously focus on a muscle, you're fine-tuning your nervous system's recruitment patterns for that movement.

 This becomes especially valuable for: